leviwillms/MMM-Asset-Portfolio/README.md

 - Due to API call limits if you wish to display both Crypto + Stocks you can only display a **maximum** limit of 5 assets.
 However, if you only choose to display one asset class all you enter into the config will be display, it will just add a 1 minute loading time for every additional 5 assets in the config after the additional 5.
 - To keep within Alpha Vantage API call limites the update interval has been set to 30 minutes.
 This will be properly optimized in the future, along with the above issue adressed.
 - The Alpha Vantage API call limitiations are 5/minute and 500/day.
+- **IMPORTANT** Unfortunately with the way I have currently created the module the prices are only able to be displayed and retreived in Canadian Dollars (CAD).
+This is obviously a big down side and it will be one of my main priorities as I continue development of this module.

 ### Feedback
 This is my first crack at building a Magic Mirror Module, there is still much to do in terms of optimization and additional features.
 This initial release is primarily to show as a part of my capstone project for my diploma.
 I plan to continue to work on this project, so please leave any feedback you can think in the forum.
 Thank you!